 In a very very suprising move, Airtel Kenya has appointed John Barorot as its new Network Director.
-John Barorot, according to Safaricom, was edged-out in a move which was meant to streamline management at Safaricom.
+John Barorot, according to Safaricom, in a move which was meant to streamline management at Safaricom.
 Very credible sources though told us that he was sacked and joining Airtel within just two months might be out of wanting to teach his former employer a lesson.
 The appointment is a major scoop for Airtel which is struggling to build its 3G network to effectively compete with Safaricom in the data market.
 John was the immediate past Chief Technical Officer of Safaricom having worked there for over ten years rising from the position of Network Maintenance Manager in 2000.

 But Safaricom might not be taking this lying down this a source inside the company intimating that Safaricom might be forced to seek legal redress on this.
 Questions are also being asked by pundits on how such a former senior employee can join an immediate competitor within 2 months.
 Are there embargoes on the minimum duration such an employee must take before joining a competitor?
 These are issues which sources say will complicate John’s move to join an immediate competitor of a former employer.